-‘Merit’ and ‘Ethics’ being the core driving values of The Institute of Chartered Financial Analysts of India University, Meghalaya, towards turning out professionals of high caliber with strong sense of ethical judgments, social integration of students population coming from different parts of the country with most diverse cultural and social back grounds, becomes a matter of prime importance.
-‘Ragging’ a social menace, as such has no place in academic environment of the University and concerted efforts are required to be in place to prevent its occurrence at any point of time.
-Hence the need for a balanced ‘anti-ragging policy’ to be adopted by the University.
+(1) 'Merit' and 'Ethics' being the core driving values of ICFAI University, towards turning out professionals of high caliber with strong sense of ethical judgments, social integration of student population coming from different parts of the country with most diverse cultural and social back grounds, becomes a matter of prime importance.
+'Ragging' a social menace, as such has no place in academic environment of the University and concerted efforts are required to be in place to prevent its occurrence at any point of time.
+Hence the need for a balanced 'anti-ragging policy' to be adopted by the University.

-The Ministry of Human Resource Development, Govt. of India has taken a serious note of the incidents of ragging and is of the view that stern action should be taken against those indulging in “ragging” so that the these incidents are not repeated and exemplary punishment is meted out to those indulging in it.
-Strict implementation of the guidelines issued by Hon’ble Supreme Court on this issue has also been stressed by the Ministry.
+(4) The Ministry of Human Resource Development, Govt. of India has taken a serious note of the incidents of ragging and is of the view that serious action should be taken against those indulging in "ragging" so that the these incidents are not repeated and exemplary punishment is meted out to those indulging in it.
+Strict implementation of the guidelines issued by Honble Supreme Court on this issue has also been stressed by the Ministry.

-Ragging is a criminal offence and lowers the standards of education.
-The ‘anti-ragging policy’ adopted by the University takes care of preventive, procedural and punitive aspects of ragging based on the guidelines provided by Hon’ble Supreme Court of India, recommendations of the Raghavan Committee, instructions/ guidelines issued by the University Grants Commission, Ministry of HRD (Govt. of India)
+(5) Ragging is a criminal offence and lowers the standards of education.
+The "anti-ragging policy" adopted by the University takes care of preventive, procedural and punitive aspects of ragging based on the guidelines provided by Hon'ble Supreme Court of India, recommendations of the Raghavan Committee, instructions/guidelines issued by the University Grants Commission, Ministry of HRD (Govt. of India).

 This policy encourages socialization of students to the academic environment of the University, simultaneously discouraging and preventing any negative acts on parts of senior students, which goes against the basic purpose of Socio academic integration.
 The 'anti-ragging policy' adopted by the University therefore is aimed at: